golemfactory/golem-docs/src/pages/docs/creators/dapps/run-a-dapp.md

 ### Get the virtual environment set up

-It's best to run any Python applications in a virtual environment so as not to clutter your system's Python installation with unnecessary packages.
+It's best to run any Python application in a virtual environment.
+It will let you avoid cluttering your system's Python installation with unnecessary packages.

 Ensure you're running Python >= 3.8, and you have the `venv` module installed (it's normally included in the Python distribution).

 Prepare a virtual environment for the tutorial script:

+{% tabs %}

+{% tab label="Linux / MacOS" %}
 ```bash
 python3 -m venv --clear ~/.envs/dapps
 source ~/.envs/dapps/bin/activate
 ```
+{% /tab %}

-{% alert level="warning" %}
+{% tab label="Windows" %}

-On Windows in the regular `cmd` shell, you need to replace the above with:

 ```shell
 python -m venv --clear %HOMEDRIVE%%HOMEPATH%\.envs\dapps
 %HOMEDRIVE%%HOMEPATH%\.envs\dapps\Scripts\activate.bat
 ```
+{% /tab %}
-{% /alert %}
+{% /tabs %}